 Top agricultural products are grains, potatoes, sugar beets, livestock, and various fruits and vegetables.

-The Netherlands is one of the 20 largest economies in the world and one of the wealthiest countries.
+The Netherlands is one of the 20 largest economies in the world and one of the wealthiest countries on Earth.

-The port of Rotterdam in the Netherlands is one of the busiest and largest in the world, bringing great wealth to the country.
+The port of Rotterdam in the Netherlands is one of the busiest and largest in the world, bringing great prosperity to the country.

 After the United States, the Netherlands is also the top exporter of agricultural goods, and many other industries are highly developed.